liborty/rstats/README.md

 ### Documentation

 Follow the documentation link.
 Then select a trait of interest to see the skeletal comments on the prototype function declarations in lib.rs.
 To see more detailed comments, plus some examples from the implementation files, scroll to the bottom of the trait and unclick [+] to the left of the `implementations` of the trait.
-To see the tests, consult `tests.rs`.
+To see the tests, consult `tests/tests.rs`.

 To run the tests, use single thread.
 It will be slower but will produce the results in the right order:
 `cargo test --release -- --test-threads=1 --nocapture --color always`

 ## Structs and functions

-* `pub struct GSlice` for implementing methods on a slice of generic end-types

 * `pub struct Med` to hold median and quartiles